lucasjoliveau/doc/en/developer/reference/cli.md

   * The XML files declared in the `demo` or `demo_xml` sections of the manifest

-For special cases, a list of files that should be ignored by Odoo Cloc can be defined per module.
+For special cases, a list of files that should be ignored by Konvergo ERP Cloc can be defined per module.
 This is specified by the `cloc_exclude` entry of the
 manifest: